Is Your IUD Disrupting Your Vaginal Microbiome?

 What you need to know about the vaginal microbiome.

 Just like your gut, your vagina is full of good bacteria.
-It’s called the vaginal microbiome, and it consists primarily of lactic-acid-producing bacteria from the genus Lactobacillus.
+It’s called the vaginal microbiome1, and it consists primarily of lactic-acid-producing bacteria from the genus Lactobacillus.
 A healthy vaginal microbiome protects against infection by discouraging the growth of harmful bacteria, yeast, and viruses.
 It also keeps the vagina acidic and stimulates the right kind of mucus production.
-An unhealthy vaginal microbiome, on the other hand, can result in yeast infections or a condition called bacterial vaginosis.
+An unhealthy vaginal microbiome2, on the other hand, can result in yeast infections or a condition called bacterial vaginosis.

 The scientific link between the copper IUD and bacterial vaginosis.

 Bacterial vaginosis (BV) is an overgrowth of normal vaginal bacteria that causes the symptom of watery, fishy-smelling vaginal discharge.
 It affects almost one in three women and is typically treated with antibiotics.

 The link between the copper IUD and BV is not new.
 Women have reported the problem since the IUD was first invented 50 years ago.
-Scientists finally looked at it last year and discovered that yes, copper IUDs double the risk of BV.
+Scientists finally looked at it last year and discovered that yes, copper IUDs double the risk of BV3.
 The effect is attributed to the heavier and longer menstrual flow of IUD users, which depletes Lactobacillus and permits the overgrowth of Gardnerella and other bacterial species associated with BV.

 I suspect there’s more to the story than just heavy flow.
 Copper IUDs may have additional direct effects on the microbiome that we have yet to discover.
-For example, the devices have been shown to foster the growth of bacterial microfilms and to transfer yeast cells from the vagina to the uterus.
+For example, the devices have been shown to foster the growth of bacterial microfilms4 and to transfer yeast cells from the vagina to the uterus5.
 Luckily, new designs such as the circular Ballerine IUD might be able to improve some of these issues, but this kind is not yet available in the US.

 What to do.